gramalingam/onnx/docs/proposals/ShardingFormalism.md

 **Constraints on input sharding**
 * No constraints on input sharding.
 * Sharding along non-reduction axes is straightforward.
-It indicates parallelization of the iteration over the non-reduction axes, and is straightforward.
+It indicates parallelization of the iteration over the non-reduction axes.
 * Sharding along reduction axes is permitted.
 It indicates parallelization of the reduction loop, but this involves performing the reduction in two steps.
 In the first step, the reduction is done locally on the shard, and in the second step the reduction is done